-To assess this risk, we took into account the Company's internal controls on the preparation of the Verified information in order to design appropriate assurance procedures, and not to express a conclusion as to the effectiveness of the Group's internal control system.
-We conducted several interviews with the persons responsible for preparing the Verified Information, with those in charge of collecting the information and, where appropriate, with those responsible for internal control and risk management procedures.
+To assess this risk, we took into account the entity's internal controls on the preparation of the Information in order to design appropriate assurance procedures, and not with the purpose of expressing a conclusion as to the effectiveness of the entity's internal control system.

-Our work entailed:
+The procedures we performed were based on our professional judgment.
+In carrying out our limited assurance engagement on the Information:

-identify the persons responsible for the collect of information regarding the Report Information within the Company and, if applicable, for internal control and risk management procedures; - ass in te and - ver prese unde - rev proce June - ver is les as of The enga
+- we identified and conducted several interviews with the persons responsible for the collect of the Information, with the Directions in charge of overseeing the collect of the Information and, where appropriate, with those responsible for internal control and risk management procedures; - we assessed the suitability of the procedures used by the entity to report the Information with respect to their relevance, completeness, reliability, neutrality and understandability, taking into account, where appropriate, best practices within the sector;

-- assessing the robustness of the reporting procedures in terms of relevance, completeness, reliability, neutrality and understandability; - verify the existence of internal control and risk - management procedures implemented by the Company; - verify the consistency of the published information presented in the Report with the accounting records and underlying data; - review the processes used for data collection, aggregation, processing, monitoring and control, in particular the procedures relating to the allocation of funds as of June 30 2023; - verify that the amount of funds allocated to projects is less than or equal to the amount of these projects as of June 30, 2023.
+we verified the existence of internal control and risk management procedures implemented by the entity; we verified the consistency of the Information with the accounting records and underlying data;

+- we reviewed the processes used for data collection, aggregation, processing, monitoring and control, in particular the procedures relating to the allocation of funds as of 31 December 2023; - on the basis of a representative sample of expenses: verify the eligibility of these expenses with regard to the eligibility criteria defined in the Framework, verify the concordance of the amounts of the expenses as of 31 December 2023, with the accounts and the data underlying the accounts; - verify that the amount of funds allocated to projects is less than or equal to the amount of these projects as of 31 December 2023.

-The procedures performed in a limited assurance engagement vary in nature and timing from, and are less in extent than for, a reasonable assurance engagement.
-Consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had we performed a reasonable assurance engagement.
+The procedures performed in a limited assurance review are less in extent than for a reasonable assurance opinion in accordance with the professional guidance of the French Institute of Statutory Auditors (Compagnie nationale des commissaires aux comptes), a higher level of assurance would have required us to carry out more extensive procedures.